hunterloftis/newton/readme.md

 - simulateFn: callback for simulation logic; optional
 - renderFn: callback for drawing the scene; optional
-- simulationFps: number of frames per second for the fixed time step; optional, defaults to 60
+- simulationFps: Number of frames per second for the fixed time step; optional, defaults to 60

 #### Newton.Renderer